 A supplier is any business selling beverages in containers in NSW or ACT or giving them away as part of a promotion.
 This includes manufacturers, distributors, wholesalers and retailers.

 If the business is considered a ‘First Supplier’, it must register the containers and enter a supply agreement with the Scheme Coordinator, Exchange for Change.
-You’ll find detailed information on whether you as a manufacturer, distributor, wholesaler or retailer are considered a First Supplier.
+You’ll find detailed information on whether a manufacturer, distributor, wholesaler or retailer are considered a First Supplier.

 Our barcodes are suitable for the Exchange for Change programme.
+Ensure you print your barcodes to the industy-accepted standards.

 (1) For the purposes of this Part, a container that belongs to a class of containers complies with the barcode requirement if the container is marked or labelled with either of the following: